rudikershaw/fire-emissions-ai/README.md

 # Quick Start Guide

+It is advised that you run all commands from within the root directory of the project.
 First you will need a `.csv` file with lines in the following format.
 Each value should be extracted directly from the GFED to ensure the correct format of individual values.

 ```
 [Year],[Month],[Latitude],[Longitude],[Region ID],[BB],[NPP],[Rh],[C],[DM],[Burned Area]